elastic/connectors/docs/DOCKER.md

 4. Run the docker image.

-Now you can run the docker image with Connector Service by using a command like the following:
+Now you can run the Docker image with the Connector Service.
+Here's an example command:

 ```sh
 docker run \